 INTERACTIVE HISTORICAL MAPS

-Under you will find a number of interactive historical maps which point out the positions of Buddhist monasteries in the
+Below you will find the interactive historical maps which point out the positions of Buddhist monasteries in the Ayutthaya area.
+Hovering over an icon

 Contact Us").

-On a low speed internet connection, the upload of the interactive maps can be slow.
+On a low speed Internet connection, the upload of the interactive maps can be slow.
+Click the map for an interactive view.

 The PBR Interactive Historical map shows the